 European countries - VAT Rates Guide

-Value Added Tax (VAT) is a consumption tax charged and collected at each stage of the supply chain.
-It is a significant source of public revenue.
+Value Added Tax (VAT) is a consumption tax levied on the value added to goods and services at each stage of production or distribution.
+It is a crucial source of revenue for many European countries, both within the European Union (EU) and outside it.
 In Europe, VAT rates can be classified into three categories:

-This guide for VAT rates in Europe outlines some basic rules regarding VAT rates following the VAT Directive and examples of VAT rates in the EU and other European countries that aren’t part of the Single Market.
+This guide to VAT rates in Europe outlines basic rules under the VAT Directive and provides examples of VAT rates in EU and non-EU countries.

 Austria VAT Rates

-• Standard rate - 20% - Applies to all supplies of goods and services that aren’t part of the reduced or zero-rate scheme or exempted transactions; with some exceptions;
+Standard rate - 20% - Applies to all taxable supplies of goods and services, with some exceptions

-• Reduced rate - 10% - Applies to the import of particular items; the delivery, purchase, import, and installation of solar modules and storage components for food; books, newspapers, and magazines;
+Reduced rate - 10% - Applies to the import of particular items, the delivery, purchase, import, and installation of solar modules and storage components for food, books, newspapers, and magazines; rental for residential purposes, passenger transport; accommodation services

 Belgium VAT Rates

-• Reduced rate - 6% - Applies to different kinds of food products; agricultural services, transportation services;
+Reduced rate - 6% - Applies to different kinds of food products, agricultural services, transportation services, and granting of the right to access cultural, sporting, and entertainment facilities

-• Zero rate - 0% - Applies to intra-community supplies; newspapers and periodical publications appearing at least 48 times per year, except for articles published online;
+Zero rate - 0% - Applies to intra-community supplies; newspapers and periodical publications appearing at least 48 times per year, except for articles published online; and recycled products.

 Cyprus VAT Rates

-• Reduced rate - 5% - Applies to entry fees to theaters, cinemas at sports events, amusement parks, and similar cultural events, bottled water;
+Reduced rate - 5% - Applies to entry fees to theaters, cinemas, sports events, amusement parks, and similar cultural events, and bottled water

-• Zero rate - 0% - Applies to intra-community supply of goods, export of goods;
+Zero rate - 0% - Applies to intra-community supply of goods, export of goods to non-EU countries

 Germany VAT Rates

-• Standard rate - 19% - Applies to all supplies of goods and services that aren’t part of the reduced or zero-rate scheme or exempted transactions;
+Standard rate - 19% - Applies to all taxable supplies of goods and services, with some exceptions

-• Reduced rate - 7% - Applies to the granting, transfer, and exercise of rights arising from copyright law, the transport of people with taxis and trains;
+Reduced rate - 7% - Applies to the granting, transfer, and exercise of rights arising from copyright law, the transport of people with taxis and trains, admission to specific cultural venues such as theaters, concerts, and museums, and films

-• Zero rate - 0% - Applies to import of particular items; the delivery, purchase, import, and installation of solar modules and storage components for specific photovoltaic system;
+Zero rate - 0% - Applies to the import of particular items, the delivery, purchase, import, and installation of solar modules and storage components for specific photovoltaic systems

 Denmark VAT Rates

-• Zero rate - 0% - Applies to intra-community supply of goods, export of goods;
+Zero rate - 0% - Applies to intra-community supply of goods, export of goods to non-EU countries

 Greece VAT Rates

-• Zero rate - 0% - Applies to intra-community supply of goods, export of goods;
+Zero rate - 0% - Applies to intra-community supply of goods, export of goods to non-EU countries

-• Special reduced rate for specific regions - a standard rate of 17%- The Aegean Islands of Leros, Lesvos, Kos, Samos, and Chios;
+Special reduced rate for specific regions - a standard rate of 17%, and reduced VAT rates of 9% and 4% - The Aegean Islands of Leros, Lesvos, Kos, Samos, and Chios

 Spain VAT Rates